Apple and Pear Bread Recipe

 - 3/4 cup vegetable oil

 - 2 teaspoons baking powder

 - Peel the pears and apples and cut them into small pieces.
 Having small pieces instead of big chunks will make the bread easier to slice.

 - Sprinkle the lemon juice over the fruit and set the bowl aside.

-- Put the eggs in a medium sized bowl and beat with a fork.
+- Put the eggs in a medium-sized bowl and beat with a fork.
 Doing this makes it easier to distribute the egg evenly when you combine it with the dry ingredients.
-Add the vanilla and oil to the eggs and mix well.
-Lastly, add in the sugar and be sure all is mixed together well.
+Add the vanilla and oil to the eggs, and mix well.

 Topping Choices for Apple Pear Bread